 Further to Station C - Dresden Zwinger, approx. 26 km

 Dresden Zwinger (C)

-All the splendour of the White Gold can be admired in the Porcelain Collection of the Dresden State Art Collections in the Zwinger.
-The collection was founded by Augustus the Strong in 1715.
-Today it comprises about 20,000 pieces of porcelain art.
-What is on show is not only life-size animals of porcelain, such as monkeys and lions, from the Meissen production, but also finest traditional East-Asian porcelain, mainly dating from the 17th and 18th centuries.
-It is not just for nothing that the collection ranks among the largest and qualitatively most precious of its kind.
+All the splendor of the White Gold can be admired in the Porcelain Collection in the Dresden Zwinger.
+The majority of the collection comprising 20,000 pieces was gathered by Augustus the Strong.
+What can be seen are the life-size monkeys and lions of porcelain from the early Meissen production and the finest of traditional East-Asian porcelain dating from the 17th and 18th centuries.
+The collection ranks among the largest and qualitatively most precious of its kind.

 At the entrance of the Porcelain Collection, in the Glockenspiel Pavilion, 40 porcelain bells from the Meissen Manufactory sound tunes by Vivaldi or Carl Maria von Weber several times a day.